thisisaditya17/youtube-comment-sentiment-analyzer/README.md

 A full-stack web application that analyzes sentiment in YouTube video comments using machine learning.
 Built with React frontend, Flask API backend, and XGBoost classifier trained on IMDB reviews achieving 85% accuracy.

+## 📂 Dataset Access

+You can download the dataset used for this project from [Kaggle: IMDB Dataset of 50K Movie Reviews](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).

 ## 🎯 Project Overview

 This system extracts YouTube video comments and provides real-time sentiment analysis, helping content creators understand audience reactions.
 The model processes up to 1,000 comments per video and identifies the most confident positive and negative feedback.